dansand/ResChapter/content/numpy.md

 ## Challenge

-Your challenge is to combine the following two Python expressions to answer the question __what is the overall frequency with which one day's closing price _change_ follows the previous day's__.
-You just need to combine the two expressions with one of the Python mathermatical operators ('+', '-', '/').
+Your challenge is to understand the meaning and then combine the following two Python expressions to answer the question __what is the overall frequency with which one day's closing price _change_ follows the previous day's__.
+You simply need to combine the two expressions with one of the Python mathermatical operators ('+', '-', '/').

 ```python
 seq.sum(), len(data)